22 Mar What to look for in a public sector transformation partner

-Compared to private sector counterparts, councils are often more concerned with defining how new workplace processes will be governed.
-For instance, to help councils cut down on post, we sometimes suggest ‘co-mingling’.
+Compared to private sector counterparts, councils are often more concerned with defining how new work processes will be governed.
+For instance, to help councils cut down on the post, we sometimes suggest ‘co-mingling’.

 Sometimes, this refers to bundling multiple messages for one address into one envelope.
 Or pre-sorting post for multiple addresses in close proximity to one another to make it easier for the Royal Mail to deliver.

 Both of these solutions can reduce costs.
 However, both would also require a set of rules or principles to ensure nothing went wrong.

 Appreciating the legislative imperatives that enforce inefficient processes is also necessary.
 Unless you understand the legislation, it’s hard to find ways to work with it.